99-chetna/99-chetna/README.md

 A tkinter(GUI), Python and SQL Workbench based application.

 Grill Nation: Real time Restrauant Management System
 A web and data analytics based project.
 There is a website which is deployed on Render and Real time data in exported to Google Sheets.
-Then Analysis is done on this real time data.\n
+Then Analysis is done on this real time data.

 Live Demo: https://grill-nation-k4sl.onrender.com/

 AI Based Dashboard for Analysis and Summaries: